 - 11.1 The Passing requirement for a student in a course is determined based on the marks obtained both in Continuous Assessment and End Semester Examinations.
-If the student gets <50% of marks in End Semester Examination, then the student will be awarded only RA (Reappearance) grade. - 11.1.1 If a student fails to secure a pass in a particular course, i.e., failing to obtain minimum marks, as stated above, it is mandatory that he/she shall reappear for the examination in that course in the subsequent semester(s) whenever the examinations are conducted for that course, till he / she secures a 'Pass'.

-Continuous Assessment (CA) marks obtained by the student in the first appearance shall be retained and considered valid for one subsequent attempt, except Clause 6.5.4, 6.5.5, 6.5.6 and 6.5.7.
-However, from the third attempt onwards, the student shall be declared to have passed the course if he/she secures a minimum of 6 Grade Points (B Grade) in the course prescribed during the End Semester Examinations.

-- 11.2 If a candidate fails in the seventh semester examinations of Project work I, he/she has to resubmit the Project Report within 30 days from the date of declaration of the results.
+A student who secures not less than 50% of total marks prescribed for the course [Continuous Assessment + End semester University Examinations] with a minimum of 45% of the marks prescribed for the end-semester University Examination, shall be declared to have passed the course and acquired the relevant number of credits. - 11.1.1 If a student fails to secure a pass in a particular course, i.e., failing to obtain minimum marks, as stated above, it is mandatory that he/she shall reappear for the examination in that course in the subsequent semester(s) whenever the examinations are conducted for that course, till he/she secures a 'Pass'. - Continuous Assessment (CA) marks obtained by the student in the first appearance shall be retained and considered valid for one subsequent attempt, except Clause 6.5.4, 6.5.5, 6.5.6 and 6.5.7.
+However, from the third attempt onwards, the student shall be declared to have passed the course if he/she secures a minimum of 5 Grade Points (C Grade) in the course prescribed during the End Semester Examinations. - 11.2 If a candidate fails in the seventh semester examinations of Project work I, he/she has to resubmit the Project Report within 30 days from the date of declaration of the results.
 If he / she fails in the End semester examination of Project work II, he/she shall resubmit the Project Report within 60 days from the date of declaration of the results.
 The resubmission of the project report and the subsequent viva-voce examination will be considered as reappearance with payment of exam fee.
-In case a student fails in the resubmission of a project report and subsequent viva-voce examination, the student shall register for the course again, when offered next. - 11.3 The passing requirement for the courses which are assessed only through continuous assessment (Laboratory and EEC courses except project work), shall be fixed as minimum 50% and the remaining grades are decided as per clause 12.4.
+In case a student fails in the resubmission of a project report

+- and subsequent viva-voce examination, the student shall register for the course again, when offered next. - 11.3 The passing requirement for the courses which are assessed only through continuous assessment (Laboratory and EEC courses except project work), shall be fixed as minimum 50% and the remaining grades are decided as per clause 12.4.
 If a candidate fails in EEC courses (Except Project work), he/she has to register and repeat the course within 30 days from the date of declaration of the results.
-In case a student fails to register within 30 days, he/she shall register for the course again, when offered next.

-11.4 The minimum number of total credits to be earned by a student to qualify for the award of Degree in the various branches of study as prescribed by the respective Boards of Studies is given below:
+In case a student fails to register within 30 days, he/she shall register for the course again, when offered next. - 11.4 The minimum number of total credits to be earned by a student to qualify for the award of Degree in the various branches of study as prescribed by the respective Boards of Studies is given below:

 Minimum Credits

-Branch of Study Regular Lateral
+Branch of Study Regular Admission Lateral Entry

-Admission Entry

 B.E.
 Programmes

-Aeronautical Engineering 172 135
+Aeronautical Engineering 163 126

-Agricultural Engineering 172 134
+Agriculture Engineering 163 125

-Automobile Engineering 170 133
+Automobile Engineering 161 124

+Biomedical Engineering 163 124

-Civil Engineering 171 133
+Civil Engineering 163 125

-Computer Science and Engineering 171 133
+Computer Science and Engineering 163 125

-Electronics and Communication Engineering 172 131
+Electronics and Communication Engineering 163 122

-Electrical and Electronics Engineering 170 131
+Electrical and Electronics Engineering 162 123

-Electronics and Instrumentation Engineering 170 131
+Electronics and Instrumentation Engineering 161 122

+Information Science and Engineering 163 122

-Mechanical Engineering 170 131
+Mechanical Engineering 161 122

-Mechatronics 170 132
+Mechatronics 162 124

 B.Tech.
-Programmes ·
+Programmes

+Artificial Intelligence and Data Science 161 123

+Artificial Intelligence and Machine Learning 163 126

-Biotechnology 172 134
+Biotechnology 163 125

+Computer Science and Business Systems 163 119

+Computer Technology 161 119

-Fashion Technology 172 134
+Fashion Technology 163 125

-Food Technology 170 132
+Food Technology 161 123

-Information Technology 170 132

-Textile Technology 171 133
+Information Technology 161 123 Textile Technology 162 124